Home Inspection, Roofing

 Using A Drone Is More Comprehensive

-In some instances, this footage may even be used to generate a 3D rendered model of the rooftop, highlight every issue and potential problem, and help identify solutions and fixes.
+In some instances, this footage may even be used to generate a 3D-rendered model of the rooftop, highlight every issue and potential problem, and help identify solutions and fixes.

 These advantages are not present with a manual roof inspection.

 Some drones may even be equipped with thermal cameras to identify potential issues under the roof’s surface, such as unsafe ventilation and HVAC system exhausts.
+Thermal inspections conducted with drones can reveal hidden issues like poor insulation or moisture intrusion.

 Using A Drone Is Overall More Effective And More Efficient

-Drones can even be equipped with infrared imaging equipment to identify problems within the roof, such as leaks and weaknesses, without requiring the inspector to even enter the house.
+Drones can even be equipped with infrared imaging equipment to identify problems within the roof, such as leaks and weaknesses, without requiring the inspector to enter the house.

 How Much Does A Drone Roof Inspection Cost?